All Episodes

 If federal officials don't comply with the letter's request, the property owners plan to file a lawsuit in two months.

-It's been listed under the Endangered Species Act.
+It had been listed under the Endangered Species Act.

-Harming hundreds of homeowners and other property owners on the basis of slip shod scientific work.
+In short, they ordered a freeze on thousands of acres, harming hundreds of homeowners and other property owners on the basis of slipshod scientific work.

 This is why we're strong on legal ground here and why the feds are staring at a lawsuit if they don't admit their mistake and go back to the drawing board.

-I don't think anybody at the feds ever gets worried about a lawsuit.
+I don't think anybody at the feds ever gets worried about a lawsuit because money is not a problem for them.

 Even if they lose big, what does it matter?

-You gotta listen to this.
+You got to listen to this.

 Of course, the whole show is the woman's segment now.

-The whole show's been chickafied.
+The whole show has been chick-ified.

-Producers, editors, directors, camera people, hosts, hostets.
+Producers, editors, directors, camera people, hosts, hostettes, all chicks.

-And the host here, Peter Alexander says, How about two type A's?
+And the host here, Peter Alexander, says, How about two type A's?

 When you have two type A's, how do you make that work in a relationship?